-As the foundation of the orthopaedic profession, all OrthoVirginia physicians have been extensively trained in general orthopaedics.
-And, while a number of our physicians concentrate on subspecialty areas, many have chosen to stay abreast of the entire spectrum of musculoskeletal care making general orthopaedics their area of expertise.
-Using the latest in both operative and non-operative techniques, the ultimate goal of our physicians is to ensure that patients receive outstanding orthopaedic care for their musculoskeletal condition and experience restored or improved quality of life.
+As the foundation of the orthopedic profession, all OrthoVirginia physicians have been extensively trained in general orthopedics.
+And, while a number of our physicians concentrate on subspecialty areas, many have chosen to stay abreast of the entire spectrum of musculoskeletal care making general orthopedics their area of expertise.
+Using the latest in both operative and non-operative techniques, the ultimate goal of our physicians is to ensure that patients receive outstanding orthopedic care for their musculoskeletal condition and experience restored or improved quality of life.

 Virginia Beach Physicians